PEABODY (SERVICES) LIMITED

 Dispute resolution process

-.
-The process for resolving disputes related to payments is listed below, each escalation stage enables a higher threshold of authority so escalations will vary dependant on the payment dispute value.
+i.
+The process for resolving disputes related to payments is listed below.
+Each escalation stage relates to a higher threshold of authority so escalations will vary depending on the payment dispute value.

 a.
 Invoice sent to correct address:

 b.
 Stage 1 – enquiry sent to email@example.com